 Basis for Results of Our Consideration of Internal Control over Financial Reporting

-We performed our procedures related to CPF's internal control over financial reporting in accordance with U.S. generally accepted government auditing standards.
+We performed our procedures related to CPF's internal control over financial reporting in accordance with U.S. generally accepted government auditing standards and Office of Management and Budget audit guidance4.